-You know we are always looking for the best board books, and these are some of our favorite unique baby books for your toddlers.
+You know we are always looking for the best books for toddlers, and these are some of our favorite unique baby books for your little ones.
 Check it out!

 *This post contains affiliate links.